JoaquinKorol/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Rock Paper Scissors project from TOP
+Rock Paper Scissors created with HTML, CSS and JS